 The question that usually hangs over this type of playoff series is whether it’s possible to beat the same team twice in 48 hours.

-- Maccabi Tel Aviv to face off CSKA Moscow in Final Four semifinal
+- Maccabi Tel Aviv to Face Off CSKA Moscow

 This time the question was whether Maccabi Tel Aviv was capable of playing superb defense twice in two days, for Game 3 made clear that Maccabi’s defense would be the determing factor.